John-Rood/VectorVault/README.md

 ### If have any questions, drop a message in our [Discord channel](https://discord.gg/AkMsP9Uq), happy to help.

 Open the "examples" folder and try out the Google Colab tutorials we have!
-They will show you a lot, plus you can run them in Google Colab.
+They will show you a lot, plus they are in Google Colab, so no local set up required, just open them up and press play.

 <br>
 <br>